 Continue on, deeper into the dense forest, and you’ll see massive downed trees with exposed roots.

 Under the shade of tall trees, you’ll see mossy rocks and lichen-covered tree bark.
-At the .65-mile mark, a large rock outcropping appears on the left of the trail.
+At the 0.65-mile mark, a large rock outcropping appears on the left of the trail.

 A lush ravine soon materializes on the right-hand side of the trail.
 Thankfully, the trail is still wide enough to comfortably push forward to the falls.

-Near the 1.1-mile mark, you will hear the cascading water making its way to the falls.
-In another few steps, a small rock scramble adds to the fun of this hike.
+Near the 1.1-mile mark, you will hear cascading water from Hawksbill Creek making its way to the falls.
+A small rock scramble soon adds to the fun of this hike.

 As you come into the daylight (much of the hike is shaded), a west-facing view of tree-covered mountains is visible on the right side.